bertomartin/git-recipes/content/03-object-database.md

     Added URL to rubyonrails.org

 The commit is very similar to the last, except for the addition of the `parent` line.
 It refers to another Git object, and we can recognise it as our previous commit object.
+By looking at the `parent` line, Git understands how these commit objects are related: one comes after the other.
+Every commit refers to its predecessor to form a chain of commits representing our project history.
+We have already seen how a commit can _not_ have a parent (our first commit); later we will also see how a single commit can have _multiple_ parents.

-Before elaborating on commit relationships, let's look at the tree object it refers to:
+But first, let's look at the tree object our new commit refers to:

     ~/waterbug $ git cat-file -p 4cf84abe9537e47dbb80b7498cbe46d5415ffaa9
     100644 blob 4cbff340eb407e09e3b94b7a4de88e30546d3b1f    app.rb